-Problem 7.41 (Bounded PCP).
+Problem 7.39 (Bounded PCP).
 In Bounded PCP, the input also contains an integer k, and we only accept domino sequences that have length at most k.

-Theorem 7.42.
+Theorem 7.40.
 Bounded PCP is decidable but NP-hard.

 Proof.
-With n dominoes, we only have $n^k$ possible domino sequences.
+With n dominoes, we only have n^k possible domino sequences.
 By enumerating and checking all these possibilities, the problem is clearly decidable in finite time.

-The proof of NP-hardness can be shown through a reduction from the longest common substring problem; we do not discuss it here. $\hfill \Box$
+The proof of NP-hardness can be shown through a reduction from the longest common substring problem; we do not discuss it here. $\hfill\square$

-The Turing Machine was developed by Alan Turing in 1936, long before the invention of modern day computers [15].
+The Turing Machine was developed by Alan Turing in 1936, shortly after the Gödel machine motivated the mechanisation of reasoning, but long before the invention of modern day computers [16].
 Turing has specifically defined the model in order to study the halting problem, and prove its incomputability.
 The halting problem (and its different variants) has kept its central place in the area; the majority of known incomputability results are shown through a reduction that comes either directly or indirectly from this problem.